GitLeeRepo/JavaScriptNotes/JavaScriptNotes.md

   ```

 * **RegExp.source** - this property contains the text version of the regular expression without the **/** delimiters and flags.
 Useful when concatenating multiple component pieces of the expression.
-* **RegExp.lastIndex** - when searching for multipe potential matches (with the "g" global flag) this will indicate where the next iteration of **RegExp.exec()** should start (in effect the end of the prior match + 1).
+* **RegExp.lastIndex** - when searching for multiple potential matches (with the "g" global flag) this will indicate where the next iteration of **RegExp.exec()** should start (in effect the end of the prior match + 1).
 If you start searching a new string before the matches on the prior string are completed, then you need to set this property to zero to start over.
 This is not necessary if the exec() loop completes (thus being set to null on its last iteration.
-* **RegExp.global** - readonly prepertywhich is true if the global flag is set
+* **RegExp.global** - readonly property which is true if the global flag is set
-* **RegExp.multiline** - readonly properth which is true if multiline flag set
+* **RegExp.multiline** - readonly property which is true if multi-line flag set
 * **RegExp.ignoreCase** - readonly property which is true if ignore case flag is set
 * **RegExp.test(str)** - tests to see if the RegExp finds a match in str, if it does it returns true
 * **RegExp.toString()** - convert the RegExp to a string